denisrobert/VectorER/.docs/architecture.md

 `vector-er` is a framework for entity resolution over dense embeddings.
-Its core design principle: **the vector index is the blocking engine, and the Fellegi-Sunter scorer is a vectorized NumPy computation rather than a SQL pipeline [1][2].** The intended workloads fit on a single machine: one process, one NUMA node, an in-memory index and in-memory record store.
+Its core design principle: **the vector index is the blocking engine, and the Fellegi-Sunter scorer is a vectorized NumPy computation rather than a SQL pipeline [1][2].** The intended workloads fit on a single machine: an in-memory index and in-memory record store, optionally parallelized across the machine's cores via the distributed batch executor (inter-machine/cluster scale-out is out of scope).
 Nothing in the framework assumes a distributed query engine, a SQL planner, or an external linkage service — only NumPy for the scoring math and FAISS for approximate nearest-neighbour blocking [11] (see